 Clinical trial expenses are a significant component of research and development expenses, and we outsource a significant portion of these costs to third parties.
 Third party clinical trial expenses include patient costs, clinical research organization costs and costs for data management.
 The accrual for site and patient costs includes inputs such as estimates of patient enrollment, patient cycles incurred, clinical site activations, and other pass-through costs.
 Payments for these activities are based on the terms of the individual arrangements, which may differ from the pattern of costs incurred, and are reflected on the consolidated balance sheets as a prepaid asset or accrued clinical trial cost.
 These third party agreements are generally cancellable, and related costs are recorded as research and development expenses as incurred.
-Non-refundable advance clinical payments for goods or services that will be used or rendered for future research and development activities are recorded as a prepaid asset and recognized as expense as the related goods are delivered or the related services are performed.
+Non-refundable advance clinical payments for goods or services that will be used or rendered for future research and development activities are performed.
 We also record accruals for estimated ongoing clinical research and development costs.
 When evaluating the adequacy of the accrued liabilities, we analyze progress of the studies, including the phase or completion of events, invoices received and contracted costs.
 Significant judgments and estimates may be made in determining the accrued balances at the end of any reporting period.
-Actual results could differ from the estimates made by us materially affecting our results of operations.
-The historical clinical accrual estimates made by us have not been materially different from the actual costs.
+Actual results could differ from the estimates made by us materially different from the actual costs.